This Instant Pot Butternut Squash Soup Recipe is perfect for a chilly fall or winter evening when you’re craving a warming, savory soup.

 - Press the Saute button on the Instant Pot.
 Add the cooking oil.
 Allow it to warm up for 2 minutes.

-- Add the onion, celery and carrot and saute, stirring often, for 5 minutes.
-Add the butternut squash.
-Saute for an additional 3 minutes.
+- Add the onion and carrot and saute, stirring often, for 3 minutes.
+Add the butternut squash and saute, while stirring, for an additional 3 minutes.
+Be careful not to burn.

 - Add the chicken broth.
-Stir well.
+Stir well to remove the browned bits from the bottom of the pot.
 Turn off the Instant Pot.

-- Press the Pressure Cook button and set to 8 minutes.
-When done, carefully release the pressure.
+- Seal the lid and vent.
+Press the Pressure Cook button and set to 10 minutes.
+When done, allow to naturally release for 5 minutes, then carefully release the remaining pressure.

 - Using an immersion blender, blend the soup until smooth.
-Serve with croutons, roasted pumpkin seeds, and/or paprika, if desired.
+Add the butter and stir to combine.
+Serve with any garnish you like: roasted pumpkin seeds, croutons, or a pinch of paprika or nutmeg, if desired.

 - If you don’t have an immersion blender, you can blend this soup in a blender.